ackintosh/walker/README.md

 # Walker

-Something that will be distributed KVS. :metal: :alien: :metal:
+Something that will be distributed KVS based on memcached protocol. :metal: :alien: :metal: